 About the Series

-In partnership with the Medical College of Wisconsin, each month we’ll dig into the science behind a health topic making news today.
+In partnership with the Medical College of Wisconsin, join host Rayna Andrews each month as she digs into the science behind a health topic making news today.
 Think of it as a virtual coffee break, with a science twist.

 You bring the coffee.
 We’ll bring a scientist.
 And together we’ll explore what science tells us about the health topics that matter to you!